schoi8/heavytail_scaling/README.md

 # heavytail_scaling
-MATLAB code used to analyze the interaction data
+These are MATLAB codes used to analyze the interaction data of honeybees and humans.